- 2 cups all-purpose flour*

 - 1 teaspoon salt

-- 4 tablespoon orange liquor (or additional orange juice)
+- 4 tablespoon orange liqueur (or additional orange juice)

 - 1 cup Imperial Sugar Confectioners Powdered Sugar